 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Vandalia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Vandalia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Vandalia who work in office and administrative support (11.11%), sales jobs (10.52%), and healthcare (9.36%).
+Overall, Vandalia is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Vandalia who work in sales jobs (12.23%), office and administrative support (8.99%), and healthcare (8.48%).

-The percentage of adults in Vandalia who are college-educated is close to the national average for all communities of 21.84%: 17.09% of the adults in Vandalia have a bachelor's degree or advanced degree.
+The citizens of Vandalia are slightly less educated than the national average of 21.84% for the average city or town: 13.44% of adults in Vandalia have a bachelor's degree or advanced degree

-The per capita income in Vandalia in 2010 was $20,911, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $83,644 for a family of four.
+The per capita income in Vandalia in 2010 was $19,434, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,736 for a family of four.
 However, Vandalia contains both very wealthy and poor people as well.

 The most common language spoken in Vandalia is English.
 Other important languages spoken here include Spanish and Other Indo-European.